charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.abilities.attack.line-of-sight.md

 created: 1625375469835
 ---

-This is established if a line can be drawn from any part of the attacker hex to any part of the target hex
+Is a line established and can be drawn from any part of the attacker hex to any part of the target hex

 Only walls block line of sight